sj-piano/ethereum-smart-contract-toolset/README.md

 Notes:
 * Use `nvm` to install `npm` and NodeJS.
-* The Etherscan API key is used if you want to upload your contract to Etherscan when using [Hardhat verify](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-verify).
+* The Etherscan API key is used if you want to upload a contract to Etherscan when using [Hardhat verify](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-verify).
 Hardhat verify is included in Hardhat toolbox (a dependency of this project).

 ### Installation